jdboisvert/college-summary-dashboard/README.md

 # College Summary Dashboard
 A simple web application that shows you the latest stats for a given school (such as [Dawson College](https://www.dawsoncollege.qc.ca/)).
-This will also scrap the websites in the background every 12 hours.
+This can also scrap the websites in the background every 12 hours.
+You can view a live demo [here](https://college-summary-dashboard.herokuapp.com/)

 ## Getting started